-Common Sense Media has compiled a wonderful resource, Wide Open School, to help parents, students and educators navigate the distance learning environment.
+Common Sense Media has compiled a wonderful resource, Wide Open School, to help parents and caretakers, students and educators navigate the distance learning environment.
 The platform features a free and open collection of online learning experiences and referrals to social and community services for PreK-12 kids and families in English and Spanish.

-ALL In Education - Parent Educator Academy: A free training course for parents to better support their children in distance learning, additionally parents receive in-demand skills to become job ready.
+ALL In Education - Parent Educator Academy: A free training course for parents and caretakers to better support their children in learning.
+Additionally, parents and caretakers receive in-demand skills to become job ready.

 Arizona SciTech Resource Portal: Browse thousands science, technology, engineering and math (STEM) such as activities, virtual tours and videos with the ability to filter by age, topic and resource type.

 Arizona State Libraries: Access the Digital Arizona Library for Arizona resource topics, historic newspapers, digital content and collections.
 Arizonans can also explore thousands of online articles and images from popular magazines, scholarly journals, current newspapers and other reference works through their public library websites.